 Step System prompt Action

-3 Selection (lines, DO, SHOW, Choose from one of the following.
+3 Selection (lines, DO, SHOW, HELP): Choose from one of the following.

-HELP): IF you want to THEN enter EN enter
+IF you want to Th EN enter

-Select the sequence of backups to be restored 1.
-A list of one or more item line numbers in the sequence that they are to be used for the full disk restore operation and press Return.
+Select the sequence of backups to be restored 1. in the sequence that they are to be used for the full disk restore operation and press Return.

 An entry may consist of a range of line numbers such as "1-3" or "3-1"

 Rule:

 Separate each entry in the list with commas

 Examples:

 1-3,5 = Restores backups 1,2,3,5

 6-4 = Restores backups 6,5,4

 Recommended order:

 • The first item should be an image backup of the full disk

 • The next items should be entered in reverse chronological order:

 1,4-2 = Restores backups 1,4,3,2